callaa/luola2-levels/README.md

  * Anything that looks like a terrain type (e.g. "ground" or "base-uw-i") is interpreted to contain terrain of that type.
 (The script does not validate that the type is actually supported by the game engine.)
  * Layers not named accordingly will be hidden
  * Layer group names are ignored.
 Layer groups may be arbitrarily nested.
+ * Layer or group named "Parallax" will be extracted as the parallax background image

 To convert an OpenRaster file: